Marco75116/GetMyWalletReady/README.md

 <b>No Shitcoins</b>.
 Quality Over Quantity our goal is to provide a quality user experience by incorporating reliable tokens.
 Therefore, we reserve the right to evaluate each submitted token against these criteria.

-Edit by adding your Token to  [tokens.constant.ts](/lib/constants/tokens.constant.ts) and leave a PR.
+Edit by adding your Token to [the folder /networkTokens](/lib/constants/networkTokens/) and leave a PR.

 ### Token Fields :